Methodist Church in Church Street. Postcard Carol Ewin

 There were four bridesmaids: Miss A Lister, Miss A Brown, Miss Rosa Chapman and Miss Florence Chapman.
 Charles’s brother, George, was best man.

 The Reverend S Willetts officiated and the bride was given away by her uncle, Mr A Spurgeon.
 At the end of the ceremony, Charles and his wife Elizabeth were presented with a copy of the Bible and Primitive Methodist Hymnal by the Reverend Willetts who, on behalf of the trustees (of the Chapel), expressed the best wishes for their future happiness.

 The wedding breakfast was held at Rookery Farm.
 Music was provided by the Great Ellingham Temperance Band which was led by Mr G Saunders.
 The couple received numerous gifts.

-The following day, and in honor of his son’s marriage, George Jude provided supper to all the men working on his farm.
+The following day, and in honour of his son’s marriage, George Jude provided supper to all the men working on his farm.

 The Jude Family

 George and Mary Jude with their sons Charles and George came to live in Great Ellingham from Garvestone between 1871 and 1881.

 The census of 1881 finds 37 year old George Jude, a farmer of around 44 acres, with his wife Mary (aged 34) and sons Charles 13 and George 11 living in Hingham Road.
 Unfortunately, the census does not specifically state whereabouts they lived in Hingham Road.
 George and his sons were born in Garvestone.
 His wife was born in Southburgh.